ansible/awx/docs/auth/tacacsplus.md

 | `TACACSPLUS_SESSION_TIMEOUT` | Integer             | 5                   | TACACS+ session timeout value in seconds.                          |
 | `TACACSPLUS_AUTH_PROTOCOL`   | String with choices | 'ascii'             | The authentication protocol used by TACACS+ client (choices are `ascii` and `pap`).                |

-Under the hood, Tower uses [open-source TACACS+ python client](https://github.com/ansible/tacacs_plus) to communicate with the remote TACACS+ server.
-During authentication, Tower passes username and password to TACACS+ client, which packs up auth information and sends it to the TACACS+ server.
-Based on what the server returns, Tower will invalidate login attempt if authentication fails.
-If authentication passes, Tower will create a user if she does not exist in database, and log the user in.
+Under the hood, AWX uses [open-source TACACS+ python client](https://github.com/ansible/tacacs_plus) to communicate with the remote TACACS+ server.
+During authentication, AWX passes username and password to TACACS+ client, which packs up auth information and sends it to the TACACS+ server.
+Based on what the server returns, AWX will invalidate login attempt if authentication fails.
+If authentication passes, AWX will create a user if she does not exist in database, and log the user in.

 ## Test Environment Setup